linux-system-roles/logging/README.md

         outputs: [remote_files_output]
 ```

 2. Deploying `remote input` reading logs from remote rsyslog and `remote_files output` to write the logs to the configured local files with the tls setup supporting 20 clients.
-Assuming the ca_cert, cert and key files are prepared.
+Assuming the ca_cert, cert and key files are prepared at the specified paths on the control host.
 The files are deployed to the default location `/etc/pki/tls/certs/`, `/etc/pki/tls/certs/`, and `/etc/pki/tls/private`, respectively.
 ```yaml
 ---
 - name: Deploying remote input and remote_files output with certs